How to Ride ORBT

 All bikes left at ORBT Stations for more than 72 hours will be removed and stored for 30 days at Metro’s administrative office located at 2222 Cuming Street.
 To claim a bike that has been removed, please call Customer Service at 402-341-0800.
 Metro is not responsible for lost, stolen, or damaged property.

 Metro will occasionally use a regular bus in place of an ORBT bus as they go through maintenance and cleaning.
 It is our goal to minimize this as much as possible.
-These buses will operate as an ORBT bus, and all ORBT rules apply, including the current promotional free fare period.
+These buses will operate as an ORBT bus, and all ORBT rules apply.